The Studios of Key West

 artists.
-The organization publishes a yearly catalog of activities and maintains an extensive website at TSKW.org.
+The organization publishes a yearly catalog of activities.

 Campus

 Eaton Street Facility

 The Studios of Key West, located at 533 Eaton Street, is in the heart of downtown Key West.
 The three-story building, a piece of Miami Deco architecture, was built in 1951 at the corner of Simonton and Eaton, and is the former Scottish Rite Masonic Center.
 After a total renovation, the building now includes Key West's largest exhibition space dedicated to contemporary art, a full bar, a box office/information center, a 200-seat auditorium, nine artists' studios, and two classrooms (Filosa).
 In 2019 Hugh's View, a rooftop terrace, was added to serve as The Studios’ creative space in the sky.
 In 2016 Books & Books @ The Studios opened offering over 2,500 titles in a variety of subjects and continues to sponsor author talks, book signings, and other events.

 The Carriage Trade Artist House

 Adjacent to the Eaton Street space, artist accommodations continue to anchor the Peyton Evans Artists In Residence Program at the Carriage Trade Artist House.
 The Studios of Key West launched a residency program in 2007.
 In 2019 The Studios acquired the historic guesthouse featuring a spacious courtyard and treehouse adjacent to the Eaton Street facility to be the home for Artists in Residence.
 The residency program hosts established and emerging artists and cultural figures from all over the world.